Antiz96/Linux-Desktop/Rasp-Server/Arch-Linux-ARM.md

 **On the client :**

 ```
-ssh-keygen -t rsa -b 4096 #Choose a relevant name to remember on which server you use this key.
+ssh-keygen -t rsa -b 4096 #Choose a relevant name to remember on which server/service/entity you use this key.
 Also, set a strong passphrase for encryption.
 ssh-copy-id -i ~/.ssh/"keyfile_name".pub "user"@"server" #Change "keyfile_name", "user" and "server" according to your environment
 ```